brenleung/personal-portfolio/README.md

 # beginner-website
 Creating my first website!
-I don't know HTML or CSS at all so it might take some time, but I'm going for a 2007 asthetic.
+I don't know HTML or CSS at all so it might take some time!
+Don't expect anything too fancy though.